-Join Jen Kramer for an in-depth discussion in this video Source ordering, part of Up and Running with Foundation 4.
+Join Jen Kramer for an in-depth discussion in this video Source ordering, part of Learning Foundation 4.

 I am continuing to work here on the document that we started in the last video about nested grids.
 I've renamed that document to sort ordering.
 If you're following along, you can find that file in the exercise files folder or just keep on working with the document you've already been working on.
 The next problem that I want to address is this page looks great the way it is, except for this column over here on the left.
 As we make the page smaller, that column on the left looks really ridiculous.
 And, in fact, our images look kind of small also.